Home | About | Publications | Projects | Blog | CV |

-In my PhD I am investigating how augmented reality (AR) can be integrated into a medical workflow.
-I spent the first year of my PhD interviewing various surgeons and radiologists in the North East with the aim of understanding current process and how augmented reality could be integrated with current systems to have a meaningful impact.
-You can read the written up paper of this study as a pre-print in the publications section.
-Off the back of this study radiologists were identified as the target user group.
+In my PhD I am investigating how augmented reality (AR) can be integrated into radiological medical workflows.
+I spent the first year of my PhD interviewing various surgeons and radiologists in the North East with the aim of understanding current process and opportunities around how augmented reality could be integrated with current systems to have a meaningful impact.
+You can read the paper of this study published in JMIR XR and Spatial Computing in the publications section.
+Off the back of this study radiologists were identified as the key stakeholders for the remainder of the PhD research.

 Along side my PhD I have undertaken some teaching assisstance work helping to support undergraduate and masters modules.
 One of these modules is the third year undergraduate ‘Human Computer Interaction: Interaction Design’.
 I have particularly enjoyed demonstrating on this module as it has encouraged me to learn about human-computer interaction (HCI) and interaction design principles and concepts that I previously had little knowledge of.
 Engaging with and helping lead the seminars in this module has been particularly rewarding as they provide the opportunity to engage in thought provoking discussions with students.